dsnopek/godot-website/collections/_article/contribution-policy-2026.md

 before diving into significant projects.
 We consider a new contributor to be someone with 3 or fewer merged pull requests.

-Our AI policy will be amended to include that:
+Our amended AI policy will include that:
 - **All AI use must be disclosed**
     - This is the same as in our [current policy](https://contributing.godotengine.org/en/latest/pull_requests/pull_request_guidelines.html#ai-assisted-contributions)
 - **Only trusted contributors can use AI**
     - New contributors are not permitted to use AI to contribute until they have shown that they understand the codebase.
     - We don’t have an exact criteria for when someone becomes a trusted contributor, but at minimum it means:
-        - Having several merged Pull Requests
+        - Having several merged pull requests
         - Contributing regularly for at least 6 months
         - Being active on the Godot chat
 - **Absolutely no AI generated comments on Github/issues/PR descriptions/discussions/chat messages** (e.g. all communication must be human-to-human)